Ann L. Date, Psy.D., LP

 Angela M. DuBois, MA, LLP

-Ms. Angela Lijewski earned an M.A. in Clinical Psychology with a specialization in Child Clinical Psychology from the University of Detroit Mercy in 2008.
-Previous to working at Partners in Change, Ms. Lijewski worked as a Psychologist at Northland Clinic, Innovative Rehabilitation Systems and PsychSystems P.C.
+Ms. Angela DuBois earned an M.A. in Clinical Psychology with a specialization in Child and Adolescent Clinical Psychology from the University of Detroit Mercy in 2008.
+She is a Limited Licensed Psychologist in the State of Michigan.
+Previous to working at Partners in Change, Ms. DuBois worked as a Psychologist at Northland Clinic, Innovative Rehabilitation Systems, and PsychSystems P.C. in metro-Detroit.
 She was the Social Skills Program Facilitator for the Dog Interaction Research Project at Oakland University.
-Ms. Lijewski provides individual, marital, and family therapy for children and adults; conducts psychological evaluations for Midland County courts and the Department of Human Services; and has an interest in working with Traumatic Brain Injury (TBI) patients.
-Ms. Lijewski facilitates the Dog On It Social Skills group for children at Partners in Change and is the founder of PAWSitive Helpers, which pairs hard-to-adopts shelter dogs with at-risk youth.
-She enjoys spending time with her family and dog, watching the Detroit Lions and Tigers, and running, which includes recently completing a marathon in which she raised money for the Detroit Bully Corps, a dog rescue organization.
+Ms. DuBois provides individual and family therapy for adolescents and adults and conducts psychological evaluations for Midland County courts and the Department of Human Services.
+Ms. DuBois specializes in working with adolescents, specifically adjudicated youth and their families.
+Additionally, she works with victims and survivors of domestic violence, helping individuals identify the different types of abuse and the cycle of domestic violence.
+She also works with individuals to assist them in recognizing how abuse has, and continues to, affect their lives and finding ways to heal from the pain of abuse.
+Ms. DuBois is the founder of PAWSitive Helpers, which pairs hard-to-adopt shelter dogs with at-risk youth.
+She enjoys spending time with her family and three dogs and watching the Detroit Lions and Tigers.

 Molly M. Clore, MS, LLP